 I was researching conductivity in plastics at Los Alamos National Laboratory in the early ’90s, and neural networks and genetic algorithms were tools I used for some of my work.
 When I left research and went into business, I landed at a startup doing expert systems for logistics.
 After that, I went to one of the original search engines, Lycos.
 So basically, because I was always in cutting-edge technology, some form of AI was typically the right tool for the job I was working on.

 My first degree was in non-clinical psychology from the University of Chicago.
 And I also was good at programming, so I worked in the computer science department there.
 I was interested in AI, but the first time that anyone taught it was the year after I graduated.
 But they let me tutor it anyway.
 So then I spent five years in Chicago paying off my undergraduate debt.
-And it was right at the period where we saw computing decentralized.
-PCs were starting to become a thing, and we were figuring out that not every computer needs to know everything.
-And I had decided that I never wanted to be a professional programmer, so I went back to graduate school for artificial intelligence.
-I wanted to go to MIT, but I chose Edinburgh because I wanted to go abroad but I couldn't speak any languages.
-I was lucky at that point, because it was the only place that in 1991 that would have given me a master's degree in AI.
-From there, I found out about Rod Brooks [at MIT] and behavior-based AI — the idea that rather than trying to understand everything, you had specialist sub-parts of a robot that understood different problems.
-And then a few of us decided we would try to get into MIT and work with Brooks.
+I had decided that I never wanted to be a professional programmer, so I went back to graduate school for artificial intelligence.
+I wanted to go to MIT, but I chose Edinburgh because I wanted to go abroad but I couldn’t speak any languages.
+I was lucky at that point, because it was the only place in 1991 that would have given me a master’s degree in AI.

-What is the scope of your work in AI?
+What Is the Scope of Work in AI?

 Mallick: I work in the field of computer vision, probably the most important sub-field of AI.
 In computer vision, our goal is to make machines make sense of the world by image and video analysis.
 I run a computer vision and machine learning consulting company called Big Vision LLC and a popular blog called LearnOpenCV.com.